 An Unusual Mnemonic Example

-Let’s say that you want to memorize the English word “ecmnesia.”
+Now that you’ve experienced some levels of multi-sensory association, let’s say that you want to memorize the English word “ecmnesia.”
 This word means:

 “The loss of recent memory with the retention of earlier memories.”